alexkvak/teamcity-slack/README.md

 Notifications for branches captured by regular expression will be sent to slack channel or/and private chat.
 Message will be compiled according to template.

+The *Only trigger when build changes* options allows you to notify only when previous build status changed from failure to success or vice versa.
+The previous build is the latest build on the same branch as current build (or without branch if current has no branch), and its status is determined (failure or success) and it's not a personal build.

 **Note.** Please avoid using heading `#` in channel name.

 The build settings number is not limited, so you can set up notifications for feature branches